gerryc89/Trigorilla-Pro/README.md

 - Second Extruder-Hotend DaughterBoard predisposition
 - Mounted in Anycubic Predator, I3 Mega and ecc
 - Custom touch lcd 3.5 inch 320x480 ILI9488 with TSC2046 spi touch controller
+- can be flashed with st flash loader demonstrator 2.6.0 changing jumpers

 I have recostructed the schematics of this board from my predator, i hope that in some time is possible to implement a custom firmware for this board without